 Drs.
 Albrecht Ploum (born in 1943, The Netherlands) is a psychologist who studied at Radboud University Nijmegen (NL).

-Earlier he studied the work of important philosophers and theologians.
-After numerous study trips through Europe en America he became a passionate amateur underwater explorer.
+He studied the works of important philosophers and theologians.
+He further developed himself during various study trips through Europe and America, and he became a passionate amateur underwater explorer.
 He became interested in the philosophical and psychological perception of forms and studied intensively the role of shape resemblances (= similarities) at the development of new scientific theories.

 PhD Edgar Mitchell Apollo 14 moon astronaut (1930-2016) wrote about Ploum’s work.
 Mirror of the Universe…